nwinkler/test-automation-with-protractor/slides/lessons-learned.md

 Just like with regular unit tests, get a feeling for how much of your code is covered by your tests.

-Remember: 100% code coverage does not mean that your code is error-free!
+**Remember**: 100% code coverage does not mean that your code is error-free!